How to Know When to Hire a Fractional HR Consultant

 - HR outsourcing: Your HR Outsourcing partner takes over certain HR functions, such as recruitment or payroll

-- Fractional HR: A fractional HR consultant works part-time on your team, helping to fill a skills gap or provide an extra pair of hands.
+- Fractional HR: A fractional HR consultant works part-time on your team, helping to fill a skills gap or providing an extra pair of hands.

 Which one is right for you?
 It depends on your HR team's current capacity and your organization's needs.

 Do you need full-time or fractional HR?

 Deciding between a full-time and fractional HR resource is a matter of analyzing your current business needs.

 First, we recommend a full-time HR Generalist for every 100-150 employees.
 This is a standard ratio many suggest.
 Where the real art comes to play is in determining the variables.
 Some of the areas to consider are:

 - What is the complexity of your business?
 Is the business highly technical, or does it fall into an industry with strong regulatory and/or compliance requirements?

 - Is your business fast-paced?
 Do answers and solutions need to come quickly, with short turn-around times?

 - What work will fall under the position?
 Is the work strictly HR, or do other functions fall under it?
 Is there administrative support?